Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 2021-11-2;  Maybe I should modify these to have a "reserve funding fraction" which represents the degree to which I think the bureaucratic waste is being funneled into reserve funding for a new government, vs the degree to which I think that potential income is being wasted or destroyed.

 2021-11-6;  I'm adding a new rating called "Siphon Quality" which measures the reserve funding extraction rate implied by the technology.
 Some of them are lossier than others, which could be corruption, wastage, or ongoing expenses.
 A siphon quality analysis might replace the bureaucratic waste analysis eventually.

+2021-11-8;  I think I'll eventually want to establish icons for the different tech categories and individual technology icons as well.
+These icons will all be abstract representations within a circle, and the particular abstract representation will be made by connecting all the technologies in the category (for categories) and all the technologies in the proposed synergy (for individual technologies).
+This should produce unique icons for each category and technology, though some of them will be quite similar to each other.

 ---
 The Much-Reviled Lower Classes